 6.11.1 Applicability to language

-With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1 subclause 6.11 does not apply to Ada.
+With the exception of unsafe programming (see 5.1 Language concepts), the vulnerability as described in ISO/IEC 24772-1:2024 6.11 does not apply to Ada.
 The mechanisms available in Ada to alter the type of a pointer value are unchecked type conversions and type conversions involving pointer types derived from a common root type.
-In addition, uses of the unchecked address taking capabilities can create pointer values that misrepresent the true type of the designated entity (see subclause 13.10 of ISO/IEC 8652).
+In addition, uses of the unchecked address taking capabilities can create pointer values that misrepresent the true type of the designated entity (see ISO/IEC 8652 13.10).

 Checked type conversions that affect the application semantics adversely are possible.
 For example, when a pointer to a class-wide type is changed to a pointer to a specific type in the class, a run-time check is required.